Houston – private cemetery, pt 2

 This is the second part of a two-part story.

-It stared at Houston – private cemetery, part one.
+It started at Houston – private cemetery, part one.

 My favorite grave at this cemetery belonged to an older woman.
-I had the definite impression that she wasn’t very impressed with us, but she was just vain enough (in a cute, good way) to want some attention anyway.
+I felt like I’d received a very clear message that she wasn’t very impressed with us, but she was just vain enough (in a cute, good way) to want some attention anyway.
 I was reminded of the nurse in the movie, Doc Hollywood.

-The area around her grave is also the most active with congenial spirits.
+The area around her grave is the most active with congenial spirits.

 (There is another part of the cemetery, to the far left as you approach it from the street, that has a more derelict feeling to it.
 It’s as if those people died without much hope, and little color in their lives.)